 Copies of the policies and procedures are accessible to each member of the Hospital’s Personnel, and a copy of the Compliance Plan is available upon request, by contacting the Hospital’s Corporate Compliance Officer at 919.731.6170.

-For more than 100 years, Wayne Memorial has been providing the Wayne County community with advanced and compassionate medical care.
+For more than 100 years, Wayne UNC Health Care has been providing the Wayne County community with advanced and compassionate medical care.
 We are proud to serve patients of all ages from Clinton, Goldsboro Greenville, Kinston, LaGrange, Mount Olive, Princeton, Rocky Mount, Smithfield and Wilson, NC.